Experiment 23. The preparation of acetanilide from aniline.

 The next step must be done in the fume hood.

-If the solution is coloured, add a small amount of decolourising charcoal, swirl the flask for about one minute, and filter off the carbon.
+If the solution is coloured, add a small amount of decolourising charcoal, swirl the flask for about one minute, and filter off the carbon using a fluted filter paper (see the Appendix).

 Swirl to effect dissolution and add the aqueous sodium acetate quickly.
 Swirl the flask a couple of times and set it in an ice-bath for 20 min.

-Dry the material between filter papers, record the m.p. and submit your sample for assessment.
+Dry the material between filter papers and submit your sample for assessment.

-Inspect the i.r. spectra of the starting material and product and record on your worksheet the position of the band which appears during the acetylation (see Appendix 3).
-Relate this to the reaction occurring.
+Inspect the I.R. spectra of aniline (starting material) and acetanilide (product) and record on your worksheet the position of the major bands that differ between the two (see Appendix 3).
+Relate this data to the reaction that has occurred.

-Carry out the nitrous acid test (p 30) on the 1 , 2 and 3 amines (aliphatic and aromatic) provided.
+Carry out the nitrous acid test on the 1° aliphatic amine and the on the 1°, 2° and 3° aromatic amines provided.
 Record your results in tabular form.

 Dr Bird logoReturn to Chemistry, UWI-Mona, Home Page

-Copyright © 2004 by Robert John Lancashire, all rights reserved.
+Copyright © 1997-2012 by The Department of Chemistry UWI, Jamaica, all rights reserved.

 Created and maintained by Prof. Robert J. Lancashire,